 Who Can Get Married?

-If either applicant is under 14 years of age, a marriage license cannot be issued
+Marriages of minors under eighteen years of age is prohibited.
+If either applicant is under 18 years of age, a marriage license cannot be issued.

 Proof of Age

 A person is required to submit proof of age in the form of a birth certificate, baptismal record, naturalization record or census record.